- by Daniel

 As getting a regular massage can help to:

 So a good idea all round!

-There are various types of massage you can go for ranging from a relaxing Swedish massage, a more intense Deep-tissue or Trigger-point massage, or a more holistic massage such as Shiatsu or Thai.
+Now there are various types of massage you can go for ranging from a relaxing Swedish massage, a more intense Deep-tissue or Trigger-point massage, or a more holistic massage such as Shiatsu or Thai.

-Let me know how you get on in the comments box!
+Let me know how you get on in the comments below.